 A student has been studying in a Bachelor’s program for the standard period of study of six semesters as of the summer semester 2020.
 Contrary to the provisions in Section 13 (3) BAMA-O/BAMALA-O, the student can still use their non-binding exam option in the winter semester despite having reached their seventh semester of study by following the usual procedure.

-In statistics, the summer semester 2020 and winter semester 2020/2021 will be registered as usual and counted in accordance with the applicable regulations as a semester of study (“Fachsemester”) and also count towards your total number of semesters in higher education (“Hochschulsemester”).
+In statistics, the summer semester 2020, winter semester 2020/2021 and summer semester 2021 will be registered as usual and counted in accordance with the applicable regulations as a semester of study (“Fachsemester”) and also count towards your total number of semesters in higher education (“Hochschulsemester”).
 Consequences regarding matters on which the University cannot make decisions, such as BAföG regulations, renting agreements in apartments of the Studentenwerk, matters of student’s health insurance or child allowance payments, will be handled by the competent authorities.
 Please refer to the information provided by the respective authorities.

 The following information only applies to students whose examination administration is linked to the Examination Office of the Student Affairs Division.
 Students at the Digital Engineering Faculty and the Law Faculty as well as students in a continuing education Master’s program are asked to refer to the relevant bodies.